Understanding Amazon Appstore Submission

 Amazon's Code Wrapper

 When you submit your APK to the Amazon Appstore, Amazon adds a wrapper to your code that includes metadata and an application signature.
-Amazon wraps your binary with code for the following purposes:
+Amazon wraps your APK with code for the following purposes:

 - To collect analytics relating to the app